rakiya30/Customer-Retention-Analysis/README.md

 # Customer-Retention-Analysis (PWC Virtual Job Simulation on Forage)

-An Analysis about Telecom Customer Retention and Churn Rate
+An Analysis on Telecom Customer Retention and Churn Rate

 ### Project Overview
-This data analysis project aims to provide inghts and recommendation on customer retention and agent behaviour that reflects all the relevant Key Performance Indicators(KPIs) and metrics in the dataset
+This data analysis project aims to provide inghts and recommendations on customer retention and churn rate that reflects all the relevant Key Performance Indicators(KPIs) and metrics in the dataset

 ### Problem Statement
 I received an email from the retention manager from telecom reaches out to me and asked if i could put together a dashboard that would cover the following: